 Crapshoot by Mark Amerika & Will Luers

-This assignment is about exploring new ways that language (text) can connect for the reader on the single page and from page to page.
+This assignment is about exploring new ways that text can connect for the reader on the single page and from page to page.
 Graphic and web designers typically use difference in typography – contrast, proportion, white-space, font styles, color, shape – to create visual hierarchies so that the reader has clues about how to read.
+They also put graphics and type into diagrammatic arrangements.
 Repetition of design elements create structure and context.
 Think of link colors, background color, navigation tabs.

-Using source material you have gathered so far (or other any other remixed source material), construct a typographic narrative using ideas/strategies from Drucker’s Diagrammatic Writing and any other typographic work that inspires you.
+Drawing on your story summaries as source material, construct a diagrammatic narrative using ideas/strategies from Drucker’s Diagrammatic Writing, Great Rock n’Roll Pauses by Jennifer Egan and any other typographic/diagrammatic work that inspires you.
 You may use Illustrator, Photoshop, even video.
-But Google Slides is probably the best and easiest because of the ease of manipulating text blocks and presenting as a slide show on a blog post (the embed code would go into your post – just set the display of the post to text (html) and not visual display).
-There should be at least 3-4 panels or pages with a story structure following the Western three-act plot or the Japanese four-act (kishotenketsu) plot.
+However, Google Slides is probably the best and easiest because of the ease of manipulating text blocks and presenting as a slide show on a blog post (the embed code would go into your post – just set the display of the post to text (html) and not visual display).
+There should be at least 3-4 panels or pages.
+Stories that have structures following the Western three-act plot or the Japanese four-act (kishotenketsu) plot will probably work the best for this assignment.
 You may use color, various fonts and graphic elements (arrows, borders, basic shapes), but please do not use images.
-Let the text fragments, their arrangement and typography guide your composition of the story.
+Let the text fragments, their arrangement and typography guide your composition of the story.*

 *Draw on your story summaries for ideas, but let the diagrammatic and typographic form also guide you.
 For example, you may want to have a character in your story be telling it as slides – as in Great Rock n’Roll Pauses by Jennifer Egan.